 Sam Murray is currently working as a pathways intern for the FDA and is a second-year Master of Political Science student.
 He served as a Columnist at the Public Purpose Journal last year and is continuing through the 2021-2022 academic year.
 His research and interest areas are primarily on energy and the environment, policing and labor policy reforms.
 When taking a break from work and writing, he enjoys hiking, running, rock climbing and snowboarding.

 Marcel Akhame, Columnist

-Marcel Akhame is a second-year Master of Public Policy student with an interest in immigration reform and the intersection of climate change and international development.
-He is originally from Lagos, Nigeria, but grew up in Dallas, Texas and graduated from the University of North Texas with a BA in Political Science and a minor in Economics.
-As an undergraduate student, Marcel interned with the City of Denton, Texas’ City Manager’s Office, where he developed a passion for political communication.
-In his free time, Marcel enjoys working out, reading, practicing French, and cooking.
+Marcel is a second-year Master of Public Policy student with an interest in environmental and climate change policy.
+He is originally from Lagos, Nigeria, but grew up in Dallas, Texas, and graduated from the University of North Texas with a B.A. in political science and a minor in economics.
+As an undergraduate student, Marcel interned with the City of Denton, Texas’ City Manager’s Office, and currently works as a Program Analyst at the Environmental Protection Agency.
+In his free time, Marcel enjoys working out, reading, and playing video games.

 Cam Napier is a first-year Master of Public Policy student at American University’s School of Public Affairs with interests in equitable urban growth, building community identity and urban education policy.
 He is originally from Nashville, Tennessee, and graduated from Rhodes College with a degree in urban studies and a minor in music.
 In addition to scholarship in public policy, Cam has studied the history and traditions of jazz and blues, candid street photography and creative writing.
 Following graduation from American University, he plans to pursue a career working in social and political research or municipal government.